Ugocode/Airbnb_singapore/README.md

 # Problem Statement

-This a project on the Airbnb of singapore, the projects looks at getting insights on the renting of real estate prices for short stay in singarpore and to predict the cost of such stay using the available data
+This a Kaggle project on the Airbnb of singapore, the projects looks at getting insights on the renting of real estate prices for short stay in singarpore and to predict the cost of such stay using the available data

 # File Guide:
 Image for this project

-Ipynb file
+Ipynb file.

 listings.csv : this is the data I worked with